How To Naturally Turn a Posterior Baby - Baby Chick

 Gravity

 A baby’s head and back are the densest parts of their bodies.
-Any maternal position that makes her belly into a hammock allows the heavy back of the baby to rotate toward the mother’s front.
+Any maternal position that allows her belly to act as a hammock lets the baby’s heavy back rotate toward the mother’s front.
 Forward-leaning positions also make the uterus larger and rounder, leaving more room for baby to rotate.4

 Examples of forward-leaning labor positions that work with gravity to rotate your baby include:2,4